006: The Lost Years

 Writer: Daniel Way; Artist: Steve Dillon

 A newly resurrected Cyber explains that he used to be known as Silas Burr and “…train bad guys to be worse.
 Not many people liked me back then.
 Especially the ones I trained.
 One, in particular, took it very personally.”
-Cyber’s memory flashbacks confirm that person to be Logan, and judging from the artwork, it would seem that Cyber, as Silas Burr, was Logan’s drill sergeant from the World War I era.
+Cyber’s memory flashbacks show that person to be Logan, and judging from the artwork, it would seem that Cyber, as Silas Burr, was Logan’s sadistic drill sergeant from the World War I era.
 It also seems that Silas Burr murdered Logan’s girlfriend Janet and ripped out Logan’s eye when they fought after her death.

 Steve Dillon, Wolverine: Origins #12